Fiona Foley

 Nulla 4 Eva, Niagara Galleries, Melbourne

-2008 Sea of Love, Andrew Baker Art Dealer, Brisbane
+Sea of Love, Andrew Baker Art Dealer, Brisbane

-2006 Strange Fruit, October Gallery, London
+Strange Fruit, October Gallery, London, England

 Black Friday, Andrew Baker Art Dealer, Brisbane